French Kiss (Lil Louis song): Impact and legacy

-American DJ, record producer, remixer and songwriter Armand van Helden picked "French Kiss" as one of his "classic cuts" in 1995, saying, "This song is my first introduction to trance because, to me, it's a serious house track.
+In 1995, American DJ, record producer, remixer and songwriter Armand van Helden named "French Kiss" one of his "classic cuts", saying, "This song is my first introduction to trance because, to me, it's a serious house track.
 It was for real house enthusiasts at the time.
 It's a simple track which builds, it's very electronic.
 It's full of soul.
 It's very sexual.
 It's the first dance track I've known to date to change bpms drastically – I've never heard of an electronic track that had the balls to do that."
-Also British DJ and producer Pete Tong picked it as one of his "classic cuts" the same year, adding, "One of the most important riffs ever written in house music and frequently imitated but never bettered.
+Also British DJ and producer Pete Tong named it one of his "classic cuts" the same year, adding, "One of the most important riffs ever written in house music and frequently imitated but never bettered.
 Everyone else has put it in their charts so why shouldn't I?
 I signed it and it makes me proud.
 You can hear its influence in almost 50% of house music that comes out in Europe."

-Mixmag ranked it number 53 in its 100 Greatest Dance Singles of All Time list in 1996, commenting, "Back in 1989, this was the record that every DJ needed.
+In 1996, Mixmag ranked it number 53 in its "100 Greatest Dance Singles of All Time" list, commenting, "Back in 1989, this was the record that every DJ needed.
 The one that, if you dared mix out it before the slow down - orgasm bit - speed up gimmick, a horde of people would come up to the DJ for a whinge.
 At the time it was a bit of fun, a peak time stomper for the height of orbital raving.
 But looking back, nothing else set the repetitive building tone so much for what would become trance.
 Ten minutes of eyes-closed bliss from Chicago's legendary trackhead."